SoftwareAG/webmethods-helm-charts/microservicesruntime/examples/msr-push-doc-types/README.md

 * `curl` is used to call IS build-in services `pub.utils.messaging:syncDocTypesToUM` and `syncToProvider`.
 The call requires IS Administrator credentials.
 To inject the Administrator password into job, you should implement  [examples/msr-using-secrets](../examples/msr-using-secrets/README.md).
 * The job requires the hostname of deployed MSR.
 It is expected that the full name of Helm release Chart can be used.
 In order to do, the `job.yaml` Helm template contains a line to set the Helm release full name as environment variable `DEPLOYMENT`.
 The job shell script uses the endpoint `${DEPLOYMENT}:5555` to call IS build-in services.

+## Job Template and `DEPLOYMENT` Environment Variable

+The [Job template](../../helm/templates/job.yaml) is used to create a Kubernetes (Cron) Job object.
+A feature of this template is to set the environment variable `DEPLOYMENT` with the full deployment name.
+The deployment name is equal to the Kubernetes service name.

 ## Values

 If you have solved and committed the above prerequisites, you can include the `example/msr-push-doc-types/values.yalm` in the Helm release install or upgrade command with `-f` option.